The Hard Way (1991 film): Home video

 MCA/Universal Home Video released the film domestically on home video.
 The VHS' street date was September 12, 1991, while the LaserDisc arrived one week later.
 The Hard Way was released on DVD on November 17, 1998, by Universal Home Video.
 Kino Lorber issued the film on Blu-ray in the U.S. on October 6, 2020.
 That edition featured a new audio commentary from Badham and Cohen.
 However, Universal had previously given the film a first-party Blu-ray release in the U.K. on October 5, 2015.

 Television

 NBC promoted the film's world television premiere as part of the November 1992 sweeps.
-It was shown in primetime on Sunday, November 8, drawing a 11.4 rating and a 17 audience share.
+It was shown in primetime on Sunday, November 8, drawing an 11.4 rating and a 17 audience share.
 Unusually for network TV, it was re-run by NBC the next Friday evening, drawing a 7.4 rating and a 13 share.